garfik/voice-cloning-demo/README.md

 # Voice Cloning Demo

-**⚠️ NOTE**: This is a proof-of-concept demonstration, not a production-ready solution.
-The goal is to showcase voice cloning capabilities running on CPU in Docker.

 ## ⚠️ Disclaimer

 **Use Responsibly**: This project is provided for educational and research purposes only.
 The author makes no claims and assumes no liability for any misuse of this technology.

 **Important**: It is illegal and unethical to clone someone's voice without their explicit permission.
 Always obtain proper consent before using someone's voice data.
 Misuse of voice cloning technology can lead to serious problems.

+**NOTE**: This is a proof-of-concept demonstration, not a production-ready solution.
+The goal is to showcase voice cloning capabilities running on CPU in Docker.

 ## Overview